 Fiercely independent and proud of it, Žižkov is a traditionally Roma settlement that has lately established itself as a neighborhood for artists, authors, and expats.
 With a bar on every block (at least), Žižkovites are partial to pleasure.
 Some of the city's best nightlife lies within Žižkov's rough edges, including Palac Akropolis

-This neighborhood's working-class roots lend themselves to cheap classic food, exemplified at U Sadu, and even cheaper accommodation, such as at the Clown and Bard Hostel.
+This neighborhood's working-class roots lend themselves to cheap classic food, exemplified at U Sadu

 When it comes down to it, it's hard to tell which is more intoxicating: Žižkov's abundance of drinking establishments or its free spirit.

 Yang Zi Jiang

 Courtyard by Marriott Prague Flora